-JFC has adopted a managerial policy of creating a workplace where employees can engage in meaningful work and promotes career development for women while also striving to create a workplace where it is possible regardless of gender to carry out work-life management (Note).
+To create workplaces where diverse human resources can fulfill their potential, JFC promotes career development for women while also striving to create a workplace where it is possible to carry out work-life management (Note) regardless of gender.

 (Note) "Work-life management": Employees actively and willingly managing how they work and live so that they can enrich both their work and lives as they wish while also fulfilling their roles and responsibilities in each.